kuusuke221/compress_image_tool/README.md

 # compress_image_tool
-A tool to compress images into ZIP files to save space on your PC
+A tool to compress images into archive files to save space on your PC

 # Operating environment